Erick Marcus

-Erick Marcus dos Santos Oliveira do Carmo (born 1 March 2004) is a Brazilian footballer who plays as a winger for Vasco da Gama.
+Erick Marcus dos Santos Oliveira do Carmo (born 1 March 2004) is a Brazilian professional footballer who plays as a winger for Bulgarian First League club Ludogorets Razgrad.

 Club career

 Born in Jacarepaguá, Erick Marcus joined the academy of Vasco da Gama in 2016.
 He signed his first professional contract with the club in January 2023.
 The following month, having already made his debut in the Campeonato Carioca, he scored his first goal for Vasco da Gama, in a 4–0 Copa do Brasil win over Trem.

+On February 8, 2025, Erick signed a permanent contract with Ludogorets Razgrad.

 International career

 Erick Marcus has represented Brazil at under-20 level.